khanhha/crack_segmentation/README.md

 ```

 ***
-# how are the test images collected?
+# how are the test images classified?
-Acutually, the model work quite well in situations where there are just almost crack pixels and the concrete background in the images.
+The model works quite well in situations where there are just almost crack pixels and the concrete background in the images.
-It's often not the case in reality, when lots of different objects could simultenously show up in an image.
+However, it's often not the case in reality, where lots of different objects could simultenously show up in an image.
 Therefore, to evaluate the robustness of the crack model, I tried to come up with several cases that could happen in practice.
 These images could be found in the folder ./test_imgs in the same repository